We are

 A simple idea turned into a moonshot project

-The impact of the cleanup
+The impact of cleanup

 Leadership

-To succeed in its mission, The Ocean Cleanup’s management team relies on a rare combination of innovative talent and high-level industry experience.
+To succeed in its mission, The Ocean Cleanup’s management team relies on a combination of innovative talent and high-level industry experience.
 The organization also benefits from the invaluable support and guidance of its advisory boards.

 Management team